Hemang8707/Anemia-detection-from-palm-images-using-deep-learning/README.md

 # Anemia-detection-from-palm-images-using-deep-learning

-Clone the repository as git clone ""
+Clone the repository as git clone "URL"

 Run the main.py file